May 16 webinar promo ad

-IRCC Call for Abstracts now open
+IRCC 3rd Call for Abstracts

 Join fellow Reiki researchers and leaders for an exciting weekend of sharing, networking, and collaboration at the 3rd annual virtual International Reiki Research Conference (IRRC) on Saturday, October 4th, and Sunday, October 5th, 2025.